 Conserve water by planting varieties that (once established) need little or no further irrigation to thrive.
-Xeriscape Mix wildflower seeds are a selection of 18 drought tolerant species that can be used anywhere in Canada or the Western United States where the elevation is below 2,000m (7,000').
+Xeriscape Mix wildflower seeds are a selection of sixteen drought tolerant species that can be used anywhere in Canada or the Western United States where the elevation is below 2,000m (7,000').
 It will bloom throughout the driest weather and return year after year.
 Xeriscaping allows growers to conserve the water that is proving to be ever more precious each year, and at the same time provide food for threatened pollinators and beauty to areas that may look haggard and dry in a normal season.
 This blend grows to 60cm (24") tall.

 Recommended rate of application: 141g per 1,000 square feet.